 If notice is late, you may be permitted to delay the start date of pay or leave, but you can’t refuse it or reduce the overall amount.

 Employment rights during maternity leave

 An employee’s employment rights are fully protected during maternity leave – meaning they remain entitled to:

 - Their original role

 If an employee adopts a child, they are also potentially entitled to pay and leave, but the eligibility criteria differ.

 Don't worry if you are still confused about maternity leave or how it applies to your unique circumstances.
-You can find more information, clarification, details of potential financial assistance and even a maternity calculator on the HMRC website here.
+You can find more information, clarification, details of potential financial assistance and even a maternity calculator on the Government website here.